Assassination of Sheikh Mujibur Rahman: Songs

 That will peep out of the fake.
-Hasan Matiur Raham is the song writer; Moloy Kumar Ganguly is the music composer and the singer for this song.
+Hasan Matiur Raham is the songwriter; Moloy Kumar Ganguly is the music composer and the singer for this song.
 In 1990, Matiur Rahman wrote this song and Moloy Kumar, the singer for the Swadhin Bangla Betar Kendra composed the music.
 He expressed that it took 15 minutes for him to make it as a song.
 This song first recorded in the production company of Hasan Matiur Rahman in 1991 for the election campaign of Bangladesh Awami League.
 This song is made to sing by Sabina Yasmin in 1997 and Farid Ahmed arranged the music for this remake.